 GRAVITATION

-LIGHT DEFLECTION BY KERR’S BLACK HOLES – AXIAL SYMMETRY – SUMMARY
+LIGHT DEFLECTION BY KERR BLACK HOLES – AXIAL SYMMETRY – SUMMARY

 INTRODUCTION

-The light deflection by a Kerr’s black hole, that is in an axially symmetric gravitational field created by a spinning black hole, is a phenomenon predicted by general relativity (Kerr’s metric).
+The light deflection by a Kerr black hole, that is in an axially symmetric gravitational field generated by a non-electrically charged spinning black hole, is a phenomenon predicted by general relativity (Kerr metric).

 This metric generalizes the spherical symmetry of a stationary black hole (Schwarzschild’s metric).
 Refer to appendix for detailed calculations and additional information.